Secrets to Passing an ERISA Audit

 SPD AND WRAP REQUIREMENTS

 An employer must have a written Summary Plan Description (SPD) for each separate welfare benefit plan, informing participants of eligibility requirements, benefits, claims and appeals procedures, and rights under ERISA.
 Your insurers may provide some but not all information required for SPD compliance.
 It is a common mistake by employers to think the summary insurance information they receive from their insurance provider meets the SPD requirements.

-The SPD and Wrap must be distributed to newly-enrolled participants within 90 days of when coverage started, or within 120 days of a new plan being established.
+The SPD and Wrap must be distributed to newly-enrolled participants within 90 days of coverage starting or within 120 days of a new plan being established.

 All eligible employees must receive ERISA Benefit Notices upon enrollment and re-enrollment of your health plan.

 Depending on company size and other criteria, you may be required to provide employees with the following employee notifications: